 Chantal Esdelle and Moyenne

 Chantal Esdelle and Moyenne is a Caribbean Jazz Group from Trinidad and Tobago deeply rooted in the kaiso and steelpan traditions of the twin island state.
 The group combines the unique sound of the steelpan with the traditional rhythm section (keys, bass, drums).
 Their kaiso and steelpan foundation is a result of every member having been nurtured and groomed in some of Trinidad’s leading steel bands, including; Tropical Angel Harps, Desperadoes Steel Orchestra, Phase II Pan Groove, Fonclaire and Birdsong and Renegades Steel Orchestra.
 Moyenne has performed with leading calypsonians the Mighty Sparrow and the Black Stalin, and famed pannist Len Boogsie Sharpe, and has made regional appearances in Cuba, Jamaica, Dominica, Grenada and Trinidad and Tobago.
 Performances of note include the Havana International Jazz Festival (2004 and 2014), Pan Royale, The Tobago Jazz Experience, Jazz on the Beach, Jazz Artists on the Greens and the Grenada Spice Jazz Festival.
 Moyenne also topped the Trinidad and Tobago Steelpan and Jazz Festival pan challenge placing third in 2012 and winning in 2013.
-The EJC’s Jazz Studio has been Moyenne’s performance home since 2014 and has been the site of scores of presentations by the group of its original compositions and arrangements of music from Trinidad’s musical anthology.
+The EJC’s Studio has also been the site of scores of presentations by the group of featuring original compositions and arrangements of music from Trinidad’s musical anthology.

 Founding members Chantal Esdelle (keys, vocals), Glenford Sobers (steelpans) and Donald Noel (percussion) launched the band in 1998 at Trinidad’s historically acclaimed cultural club, “The Mas’ Camp Pub.”
 In the twenty years since, Moyenne’s legacy has been enhanced by the presence of many of Trinidad’s treasures including Douglas Redon who became the group’s resident bassist in 2003, Jason Baptiste, pannist with the group from 2002 - 2007 and Darren Sheppard, drummer with the group from 2009 - 2017.